 The other day, my email was flooded with thousands of notices that people were signing up for my weekly newsletter.
-At the peak, new subscribers were joining every three seconds--an unprecedented number.
+At the peak, new subscribers were joining every 3 seconds--an unprecedented number.

 Had I been hacked?
-No, thank goodness.
+Thankfully not.
 Instead, it was the result of a column I'd written: 19 Words That Will Make People Like You More.
-An estimated two million people read it, both on Inc. and on partner sites like Yahoo.
+An estimated 2 million people read it, both on Inc. and on partner sites like Yahoo.
 Now thousands of them were reaching out to me.

 Despite being close to the mantra of a particularly dystopian movie, phrases suggesting camaraderie can be powerful.
 Whether you are working with a trusted team on a tighter than comfortable schedule, or even just waiting with strangers for hours at an airport departure gate, embracing the suck like that with others can go a long way toward gaining respect.

 Want extra bonus points?
 Have a great sense of humor and be known as the person who makes the best out of less-than-ideal situations.

 This phrase is first cousins with "I'll find out," and it takes "I don't know" to the next level.
 A sincere "I can't help you, but..." indicates your willingness to go out of your way- -to leverage your knowledge or your connections to get someone else the assistance that they need.

 Besides displaying goodwill, the offer can validate whatever it is that the person you're dealing with needs.
 That in turn can inspire others to work harder and achieve even more.

 Words 13-18.
 "I'd like to introduce you to..."

 Suppose that my friend John wants to work at Spacely Sprockets, and that my friend Sally worked there for years before recently accepting a new position.
 They don't know each other, but it would really help John to learn more about the company if he had a chance to talk with Sally, so I link them up.
 John gets information; Sally gets a new contact.
 As for me, I get the the simple satisfaction of helping others.